ashokreddy1613/Interview/AWS.md

     7. Monitoring and Alerts
     8. Security Considerations

-11. How many masters and slaves are in RDS?
+## 11. How many masters and slaves are in RDS?
     - One primary (master) instance
     - Up to 5 read replicas per master
     - Typical setup: 1 primary + 2 read replicas

-## 4. Networking

-### 4.1 VPC
-12. What are Network ACLs and Security Groups, and how do they differ?
+## 12. What are Network ACLs and Security Groups, and how do they differ?
     Security Groups:
     - Instance-level firewall
     - Stateful